w99910/html-to-table/README.md

 > DEMO: https://w99910.github.io/html-to-table/

-### It's zero dependency.
+### It's zero dependency and light-weight with **18.2kb** unpacked size.

 I have been trying to send emails using html layout but there are lots of html elements and styles that email clients don't support.

 So I am working on this library to convert almost html layout to email-compatible table layout.

-> Note: this library do not cover most of the layout automagically.
-Feel free to pull and change it yourself as you
+> Note: I don't guarantee that this library can convert any html element to your desired layout all the time.
+Feel free to tune the result as you want.
-> needs.

 ## Installation